status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon-node-systemd.md

 The format of service files is documented in the [systemd manual](https://www.freedesktop.org/software/systemd/man/systemd.service.html).

-> 🛈 Automatic restarts increase the risk that the doppelganger detection fails - set `RestartPreventExitStatus=1031` to prevent this from happening
+> ℹ️ Automatic restarts increase the risk that the doppelganger detection fails - set `RestartPreventExitStatus=1031` to prevent this from happening

 ### 3. Configure your service